jiangts/blog/resources/templates/md/posts/2015-7-30-setting-up.md

 <hr>

-### Customizing the template
+### Customizing the theme

-I'm a huge fan of David Nolen's talks and his [blog](http://swannodette.github.io), and having found another Cryogen [user](http://blog.jethrokuan.com/) who was uh, heavily inspired by (stole?) his template, I decided to give it a go as well.
-The template looks super simple, which is fitting for any Clojurist :).
+I'm a huge fan of David Nolen's talks and his [blog](http://swannodette.github.io), and having found another Cryogen [user](http://blog.jethrokuan.com/) who was uh, heavily inspired by (stole?) his blog's style, I decided to give it a go as well.
+The theme looks super simple, which is fitting for any Clojurist :).

 The main hurdle I came across was when dealing with Selmer for the first time.
 Essentially, the issue is that the "tags" button should only be highlighted when the url is "/blog/tags.html", and I didn't know how to get the current URL.